Biden starts major shakeup of ICE operations amid prediction of more migrant releases

 “There’s a big concern among many that this is another effort by [Homeland Security Secretary Alejandro] Mayorkas to undermine law enforcement operations — some sort of sleight of hand with the budget to prevent money from going to detention.
 But the bottom line is we don’t know, as this administration keeps everything a secret from the field,” he said.

-Immigrant-rights activists, meanwhile, have called for an end to all immigration detention.
-Some congressional Democrats have embraced that call, while others say some detention is needed, but want to see deep cuts in the numbers.
+Immigrant rights activists, meanwhile, have called for an end to all detention.
+Some congressional Democrats have embraced that call, while others say some detention is needed but want the number to be slashed.

 House Democrats have proposed a spending bill that would fund an average of 28,500 beds per day, urging ICE to move away from a “punitive enforcement model” and toward a “more cooperative compliance enhancement model.”

-Known as Case Management or Alternatives to Detention, those options offer more assistance and legal advice to released migrants, while requiring some to wear ankle monitoring bracelets or conduct phone check-ins with ICE officers.
+Known as case management or alternatives to detention, those options offer more assistance and legal advice to released migrants while requiring some to wear ankle monitoring bracelets or conduct phone check-ins with ICE officers.

-Democrats argue that approach is more humane and cost-effective.
+Democrats say that approach is more humane and cost-effective.

-ICE, at least in the previous administration, disagreed, with leaders telling Congress that migrants out in the community can take three years or longer to complete cases and be deported.
+ICE, at least in the previous administration, disagreed.
+Leaders told Congress that migrants in communities can take three years or longer to complete cases and be deported.
 Those in custody can have their cases completed in less than 90 days, they said, making it the cheaper option in cost-per-deportation.

-And Mr. Feere, now director of investigations at the Center for Immigration Studies, said thousands of migrants have cut off their bracelets and disappeared.
+Mr. Feere, now director of investigations at the Center for Immigration Studies, said thousands of migrants have cut off their bracelets and disappeared.
 He said the new division to manage released migrants must be allowed to work with ICE’s fugitive operations teams to track down those absconders.

 “If they’re not helping the fugitive ops teams locate these absconders, then this division doesn’t belong in a law enforcement agency,” Mr. Feere said.

-Before the custody operations move, the biggest change at ICE was Mr. Mayorkas’s order to dismantle an office set up by the Trump administration and dedicated to helping victims of crimes.
-Instead, he created a new advocacy office to help immigrants who say they were victims.
+Before the custody operations move, the biggest change at ICE was Mr. Mayorkas’ order to dismantle an office set up by the Trump administration that was dedicated to helping victims of crimes.
+Instead, the homeland security secretary created an advocacy office to help immigrants who say they were victims.

-Some staff within ICE have called for the agency to be split apart, with Homeland Security Investigations, the detective arm, being separated from the immigration arrest and detention arm, known as Enforcement and Removal Operations.
+Some ICE staff members have called for the agency to separate homeland security investigations, the detective arm, from the immigration arrest and detention arm, known as enforcement and removal operations.

-Mr. Mayorkas has said he opposes that move, though he has suggested deportation officers at ERO might be converted into criminal investigator positions.
+Mr. Mayorkas has said he opposes that move, though he has suggested that deportation officers at enforcement and removal operations might be moved into criminal investigator positions.

 Sign up for Daily Newsletters